Don’t miss the chance to see excellent views across the Darlington Range and down into Coomera Valley.

 Getting there and getting around

-The Caves circuit is in the Binna Burra section of Lamington National Park 110km south of Brisbane.
+The Caves track is in the Binna Burra section of Lamington National Park 110km south of Brisbane.

-- The circuit starts at Binna Burra lower day-use area or the track entry opposite the Saddle trailhead not far from the road entrance to Binna Burra Lodge.
+- The track can be walked from either the Binna Burra lower day-use area or the track entry opposite the Saddle trailhead not far from the road entrance to Binna Burra Lodge.

 - The Binna Burra lower day-use area is on Binna Burra Road, 1.7km from the park entrance and the Saddle trailhead is 2km from the park entrance.

 Before you visit

-Caves circuit is open 24 hours a day.
+Caves track is open 24 hours a day.

 Check park alerts for the latest information on access, closures and conditions.

 - COVID-19 South East Queensland lockdown 4–7 August 2021

 - Flood and Storm Damage - Lamington National Park- partially open 8 March to 1 October 2021